 Over the years a number of pieces have gone missing, though it is not known to what extent this has been due to accidental loss, breakage, theft, sale, or some other (unlikely) cause.
 In 1830, when the service was removed from Chesme Palace, 836 pieces remained.
-In the year 2000 the number of pieces held by the SHM was 767, indicating a cumulative loss since 1774 of about 19%.
+In the year 2000, the number of pieces held by the SHM was 767, indicating a cumulative loss since 1774 of about 18%.
 The number of flat plates and ice cups that have failed to survive is disproportionately high.
 Michael Raeburn has pointed out (personal communication) the remarkable fact that none of the pieces catalogued by Williamson for his 1909 book went missing over the next 80 years or so, despite revolutions, wars and sieges.
 Not all, however, was rosy.
-In the introductory essay that he wrote for the catalogue of the jubilee exhibition, Arthur Hayden (see [35] below) commented on the condition of the service: 'As may be imagined, many pieces of so large a service have been broken in use, and some of those shown [at the exhibition] have met with nasty accidents, made almost invisible by careful restoration by [a] Mr Abbott of Kingston-on-Thames'.(Wedgwood 1909:5) 'Restoration' is also mentioned by Williamson, who says that when the service was rediscovered, it was noted that many of the pieces were damaged, including missing handles and knobs.
-During his visit to Russia it seems that Frank Wedgwood offered to get these missing parts replaced, the firm having retained the original moulds and drawings.
-It may be, therefore, that the pieces brought to England for the exhibition, some of which had been worked on by the Mr Abbott mentioned by Hayden, were accompanied by a further number of damaged pieces brought over for the attention of the firm itself.
+In the introductory essay that he wrote for the catalogue of the jubilee Exhibition, Arthur Hayden commented on the condition of the service: 'As may be imagined, many pieces of so large a service have been broken in use, and some of those shown [at the Exhibition] have met with nasty accidents, made almost invisible by careful restoration by [a] Mr Abbott of Kingston-on-Thames'.
+(Wedgwood 1909:5) 'Restoration' is also mentioned by Williamson, who says that when the service was rediscovered, it was noted that many of the pieces were damaged, including missing handles and knobs.
+During his visit to Russia it seems that Frank Wedgwood offered to get these missing parts replaced, the firm having retained the necessary moulds and drawings.
+We may infer, therefore, that the pieces brought to England for the Exhibition, some of which had been worked on by the Mr Abbott mentioned by Hayden, were probably accompanied by an additional number of damaged pieces brought over for the attention of the firm itself.
 (1925:223)

 And the service's condition today?
-In 1995, when approximately 300 pieces lent for the V&A's exhibition were displayed behind thick glass in sealed cases, they appeared to be in good condition.
-(If pieces had received conservation this should have been visible, but could have been concealed.)
+In 1995, when approximately 300 pieces lent for the V&A's Exhibition were displayed behind thick glass in sealed cases, they appeared to be in good condition, though if any had suffered conservation this may not have been apparent to the naked eye while they were on display.
 What of the 480 or so pieces that were not lent?
-Recent published accounts do not say when the condition of the service was last assessed, nor whether a condition report was then prepared.[36]
+Recent published accounts do not say whether or when the condition of the service as a whole was last assessed and, if so, whether a condition report was prepared.
+Such a report would probably give details of pieces that were undamaged (or had only minor superficial damage); pieces that had been damaged and then well conserved; and damaged pieces that had not received attention.
+It might also indicate (where known) the circumstances of damage, including damage (if any) that could have occurred while the pieces were in the care of the SHM itself.[35]